vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 Our team will work with you to find the right plan for your organization's needs.

-**[Get started with a trial account](https://threatshield.zeroshield.ai)** to experience Threat Shield today!
+**[Get started with a trial account](https://threatshield.zeroshield.ai)** to experience ThreatShield today!

 ---

 ## About ThreatShield
-**ThreatShield** is an advanced threat modelling platform within the **[ZeroShield](https://zeroshield.ai)** platform, designed to give organizations deep, actionable insight into risks across classic applications, codebases, and cutting-edge GenAI/LLM integrations.Threat Shield unifies real-time threat modeling, LLM threat modeling, and MCP codebase vulnerability scanning for a complete, **compliance**-ready view of your security posture.
+**ThreatShield** is an advanced threat modelling platform within the **[ZeroShield](https://zeroshield.ai)** platform, designed to give organizations deep, actionable insight into risks across classic applications, codebases, and cutting-edge GenAI/LLM integrations.ThreatShield unifies real-time threat modeling, LLM threat modeling, and MCP codebase vulnerability scanning for a complete, **compliance**-ready view of your security posture.

 ---

 ## Core Mission

 Empower teams to rapidly identify, understand, and remediate security risks—across all technologies—by automating threat analysis, vulnerability detection, and compliance mapping.
-Threat Shield bridges the gap between security, development, and compliance, enabling secure digital innovation.
+ThreatShield bridges the gap between security, development, and compliance, enabling secure digital innovation.

 ---